Sneha-Shrivastav/thorium/README.md

  reduced the load of server for the authentication and authorization

- when users Login they will rewarded token [in header ] which sent back to their browser .
+ when users Login they will rewarded token [in header ] which sent back to their browser with details like userId and role

  when users comes next time . they need  not to login, instead browser send the token to server in header .